-This program examines representations of Paris in the 19th and 20th centuries and its role as the capital of modern culture.
-We will discuss major texts from Jefferson to Baldwin, listen to key musicians (e.g. Sidney Bechet, Josephine Baker), view major films (e.g. An American in Paris), and learn to read the city and report on its politics from the vantage point of young 21st-century Americans.
+This program examines representations of Paris in the 19th and 20th centuries and of its role as the capital of modern culture.
+We will discuss major texts from Jefferson to Baldwin, listen to key musicians (e.g. Sidney Bechet, Josephine Baker), view major films (e.g. Marie Antoinette, Midnight in Paris), and learn to read the city while reporting on its politics from the vantage point of young 21st-century Americans.
 Classes and student housing will be located near Luxembourg Gardens.
 Assignments include required readings, visits to museums and jazz clubs, and independent walks throughout the city.

 Instructor: Raquel Scherr